sergeo92/alx-low_level_programming/0x01-variables_if_else_while/README.md

- program that prints all possible different combinations of three digits.
+ prints all the numbers of base 16 in lowercase